Park Jae-yong (footballer, born 2000)

-Park Jae-yong (born 13 March 2000) is a South Korean professional footballer who plays as a striker for Jeonbuk Hyundai Motors in the K League 1.
+Park Jae-yong (born 13 March 2000) is a South Korean professional footballer who plays as a striker for Seoul E-Land in the K League 2.

 Early life

 Park was born in South Korea.
 He played for Anyang for a bit before studying at Incheon University.

 Club career

 Anyang

 In 2022, Park signed for K League 2 side FC Anyang after finishing his third year in the Incheon University.
 He scored two goals in his first season in the professional level, with most of his appearances were as a substitute.
 In his second season, Park became a regular starter for his team and scored 6 goals in 18 league appearances.

 Jeonbuk Hyundai Motors

 On 20 July 2023, Park joined Jeonbuk Hyundai Motors and was given the number 10 shirt.
 He scored his first goal in his K League 1 debut against Incheon United in a 2–0 win.

 International career

 In 2023, Park was selected to play for the South Korea national Olympic team in the 2022 Asian Games.
 He scored a goal in South Korea's 9–0 victory against Kuwait Olympic.